 5. Fight Bacterial Infections

 Not surprisingly, pomegranates have also been shown to stimulate the beneficial bacteria in the gut, which could enhance their ability to fight bacterial infections, according to research published in Evidence-Based Complementary and Alternative Medicine.

 6. Improve Heart Health

 The juice made from pomegranate seeds contains antioxidants at higher levels than many other fruit juices, which could help block the buildup of cholesterol in the arteries for those at risk of heart disease.

-Research published in Clinical Nutrition studied the effects of pomegranate juice in people with carotid artery stenosis, which is a narrowing of either of the two key arteries located in the front of the neck through which blood from the heart goes to the brain.
+Research published in Clinical Nutrition studied the effects of pomegranate juice in people with carotid artery stenosis.
+This is a narrowing of either of the two key arteries located in the front of the neck through which blood from the heart goes to the brain.

 7. Boost Memory

 Studies have reported that polyphenols, which are found abundantly in pomegranate seeds and their juice, could significantly enhance cognitive function.
 In fact, one study published in Evidence-Based Complementary and Alternative Medicine found that pomegranate polyphenols could provide long-lasting protection from memory dysfunction caused by heart surgery.

 Another study had elderly individuals with memory problems drink eight ounces of either pomegranate juice or a flavor-matched placebo drink for four weeks.
 Compared to the control group, those who drank pomegranate juice had significantly improved markers of verbal and visual memory.